wildfly-extras/wildfly-mp-reactive-feature-pack/quickstarts/reactive-messaging/amqp/README.md

 This module is only concerned with:
 * Reusing the code from the [../core](../core) module which contains the application java code
-* Providing a `docker-compose.yml` file to start up a Kafka server
+* Providing a `docker-compose.yml` file to start up a AMQP server
 * Providing a `provision.xml` file to make it simple to use Galleon to provision a WildFly server that contains the needed layers
 * Providing a `META-INF/microprofile-config.properties` file to map the streams used by the core application to the AMQP